Focus On Air

 Source: https://aqs.epa.gov/aqsweb/documents/codetables/aqi_breakpoints.html

-** Values in the ‘Good’ and ‘Moderate’ category correspond to concentrations that are within the 24-hour NAAQS for PM2.5.
+** AQI values in the ‘Good’ and ‘Moderate’ category correspond to concentrations that are within the 24-hour PM2.5 and the 8-hour Ozone NAAQS.

 Occasionally Nebraska may experience daily exceedances of the NAAQS for PM2.5, but because the 8th highest value is used when determining compliance, past exceedances have not resulted in regulatory violations of the standard.
 However, when a short-duration exceedance occurs, it can and does have public health impacts as indicated in the AQI table above.
 The source of the smoke is predominantly from outside Nebraska and the frequency of these episodes has not resulted in violation of the NAAQS, so Nebraska currently has no regulatory recourse to address these exceedances.